squeaktoy/hearth/README.md

 ## ECS

+## Lumps

+Lumps are multipurpose, hash-identified binary blobs that are exchanged on-demand over the Hearth network.
+To distribute lumps to other peers, Hearth first hashes each lump and uses that hash as an identifier to other peers.
+If a peer does not own a copy of a lump, it will not recognize the hash of that lump in its cache, and it will request the lump's data from another peer.
+Client peers request lump data from the server, and the server requests lump data from the client that has referenced the unrecognized ID.

+Processes may both create their own lump in memory and read a foreign lump's data back into process memory.
+In this way, processes may procedurally generate runtime Hearth content into the space, load content data formats that the core Hearth runtime does not recognize, or pipeline lumps through multiple processes that each perform some transformation on them.

+Processes may send and receive the hashed IDs of lumps to other processes via messages.
+When an ID is sent to a process on a remote peer, however, the remote runtime may not recognize that a lump's ID has been referenced.
+The result is that the remote process obtains an ID for a lump but no way to access its data.
+To remedy this, processes have a host call that explicitly transfers a lump's data to a remote peer.
+This way, processes can ensure that remote processes have access to lumps that are being transferred.

 ## Assets

-Assets are multipurpose, hash-identified binary blobs that are exchanged on-demand over the Hearth network.
-To distribute modules to other peers, Hearth first hashes each asset and uses that hash as an identifier to other peers.
-If a peer does not own a copy of an asset, it will not recognize the hash of that asset in its cache, and it will request the asset's data from another peer.
-Client peers request asset data from the server, and the server requests asset data from the client that has referenced the unrecognized ID.

-Before assets can be specialized for different kinds of content, they must be loaded.
+Before lumps can be specialized for different kinds of content, they must be loaded into assets.
 Different asset classes, like meshes, textures, and WebAssembly modules have different named identifiers.
 The names for those asset classes may be `Mesh`, `Texture`, or `WebAssembly`, for example.
+An asset is loaded with the name of the asset class and the lump containing that asset's data.
 Once an asset is loaded, it may be passed into the engine in the places that expect a loaded asset, such as in a mesh renderer component.
 Wasm processes are also spawned using a loaded WebAssembly module asset as the executable source.

-Processes may create their own assets in memory and read a foreign asset's data back into process memory.
-In this way, processes may procedurally generate runtime Hearth content into the space, load content data formats that the core Hearth runtime does not recognize, or pipeline assets through multiple processes that each perform some transformation on them.
+Assets are peer-local and there is no way to transfer them between peers.
+This is because they have been specialized from a non-specialized binary blob into a specialized data format that may or may not be peer-specific.
+Processes have the responsibility and the privilege of converting opaque lumps into usable assets on their host peer.

-Note that because Wasm modules are loaded from assets and because assets can be dynamically created by processes, Hearth processes may generate and load Wasm modules at runtime.
-This may be used, for example, in a WebAssembly compiler running inside of Hearth itself.
+Note that lumps (and therefore assets) can be created by processes and that Wasm modules are a kind of asset.
+As a consequence of this, Hearth processes may generate and load Wasm modules at runtime.
+This allows a WebAssembly compiler that can create new Hearth processes to be in of itself a Wasm Hearth process.
+A major field of research in Hearth's [beta phase](#phase-3-beta) is to study the possibilities of a self-hosting Hearth environment using this technique.

-Processes have the ability to send and receive the IDs of assets to other processes.
-However, the runtime may not be aware that those IDs are being exchanged, so a process running on a remote peer may receive an ID in a message but the runtime will have no way of tracing it back to a peer that has that ID's data.
-To remedy this, processes have a host call that explicitly warms a target peer's asset cache with a given asset, and must use that host call when referencing asset IDs to a remote process that does not have the asset.

 ## Terminal Emulator